Most sorting examples show how to pass the column header to C# code that uses a

 - It is not particularly scalable.
 If I want to add or remove columns, I have to modify the

-statement which could result in the introduction of bugs.
+switchstatement which could result in the introduction of bugs.

 A really neat solution to this is the Dynamic Linq library.
 It provides extension methods such as

-method acts upon at design time.
+OrderBy that take string arguments instead of type-safe expressions.
+It means that I don't have to know the shape of the model that the OrderBymethod acts upon at design time.
 It is evaluated dynamically at runtime.
 This was originally released by Microsoft, but not as part of the .NET Framework.
 It has since been ported to .NET Core by a few people, one example of which can be found here: https://github.com/StefH/System.Linq.Dynamic.Core.
 I can install it using Nuget:install-package System.Linq.Dynamic.Core

 Or I can use the command line: